 The Peak Area Newsletter is produced by John Coefield and Dave Parry.
 If you’d like to contribute an article to a future newsletter, contact the editors

-The next Peak Area Meeting is on Wednesday 22 November 2017, starting earlier than usual at 6.30pm (food from 6.00pm), at The Maynard, Main Road, Grindleford, S32 2HE
+The next Peak Area Meeting will be on Wednesday 21 November 2018, starting at 7.30pm, at The Maynard, Main Road, Grindleford, S32 2HE

 See the BMC Local Areas site for more details about the meeting